landonb/home-fries/.fries/once/README.rst

           Otherwise, you may be interested in running a script to take care of everything for you.

-Inspect the file ``setup-mint17.sh`` that's part of this project.

-The script is designed to be run three times for native machines, or four times for VirtualBox machines.
-There's a reboot or logout/login between each run.

-The script installs a bunch of packages, compiles some software, and personalizes some Mint OS and MATE window manager behaviors.
+Take a look at ``once/setup_linux.sh``.

+Run the script on a fresh distro install to ``apt-get`` a ton of packages and also to ``wget``, build, and install a ton of other useful libraries and applications.

+You'll have to logout or reboot at least once while running the script (because ``groups``), and you'll be asked for your root password at least once, but otherwise it'll chug along for hours and hours and set everything up.

+The setup script also customizes a lot of window manager behavior via ``gsettings`` and ``dconf``.
+For wat it can't setup (MATE panels, for one, and web browser plugins, for another), refer to somewhere in one of these READMEs.

-Here's a brief overview of what the script does each time it runs:
+Here's a brief overview of what the script does:

-   - The first time it runs, it calls ``sudo apt-get install ...`` and installs a lot of packages.
+   - Calls ``sudo apt-get install ...`` and installs a lot of packages.
      If you want to do this yourself to see what's installed, copy and paste from the list of packages in the function ``setup_mint_17_stage_1``.

-   - The next time it runs, the script may setup `VirtualBox Guest Additions
+   - The script may setup
+     `VirtualBox Guest Additions
      <https://www.virtualbox.org/manual/ch04.html>`__,
      unless you're running Linux natively.

-   - The second time time around (for native, or third time around for virtual), the script adds the local user to some groups, including ``vboxsf`` (so the user can mount virtual box shared folders) if you're running VirtualBox, and to the ``postgres`` and ``www-data`` groups (so the user can read postgres and apache logs and can edit config files).
+   - The script adds the local user to some groups, including ``vboxsf`` (so the user can mount virtual box shared folders) if you're running VirtualBox, and to the ``postgres`` and ``www-data`` groups (so the user can read postgres and apache logs and can edit config files).

-   - The final step configures the window manager and some standard applications and installs additional applications that aren't available as aptitude packages.
+   - The script configures the window manager and some standard applications and installs additional applications that aren't available as aptitude packages.